-A summary of outcomes, determined versus a propensity-matched control group, is provided in this study summary.
+A summary of third-party validated outcomes, determined versus a propensity-matched comparison group, is provided in this validation report.

 Member outcomes were compared to outcomes from a 3:1 propensity matched control group using a difference-in-differences approach.
 Enrollees and control group members were matched on a variety of variables, including age, sex, Charlson comorbidity index, geographic region, utilization and six cost categories.